blurk/crafting-interpreters/challenges/do-after-done.md

-1. Add support to Lox’s scanner for C-style /_ ... _/ block comments.
+~~1.
+Add support to Lox’s scanner for C-style /_ ... _/ block comments.
 Make sure to handle newlines in them.
 Consider allowing them to nest.
 Is adding support for nesting more work than you expected?
-Why?
+Why?~~

 2. Add support for comma expressions.
 Give them the same precedence and associativity as in C. Write the grammar, and then implement the necessary parsing code.